-ARCH 541 BANKING AND MANAGEMENT
+ARCH 541 BANKING AND MANAGEMENT 1.5 UNITS

-Income-producing properties require ongoing management, maintenance, tax considerations, accounting, and an understanding of the legal obligations that go with being a landlord.
+Income-producing properties require ongoing management, maintenance, tax considerations, accounting, and an understanding of the legal obligations associated with being a landlord.
 This course introduces banking, finance, and lending criteria required for various forms of real estate development and examines economic and legal issues relating to property management of rental properties.

-ARCH 551 OPPORTUNITIES AND PARTNERING
+ARCH 551 OPPORTUNITIES AND PARTNERING 1.5 UNITS